+Known as a pre purchase car inspection (PPI), having a knowledgeable and independent third party check out a used vehicle before buying is one of the best decisions that can be made, even if you’re shopping in person.
 Despite the fact that many of us spend a significant chunk of our time window-shopping cars on the internet (it can’t be just me), there is very little chance that anyone can make responsible buying decisions without a much closer look.
 That said, a staggering number of vehicles are sold online every day, so how are people making decisions on which ones are worth buying?
 The answer, for some at least, is that they aren’t – they’re paying someone else to help them make the call.
-Known as a pre-purchase inspection (PPI), having a knowledgeable and independent third party check out a used vehicle before buying is one of the best decisions that can be made, even if you’re shopping in person.

-Here are some of the finer points of Pre-Purchase Inspections:
+Here are some of the finer points of the Pre Purchase Car Inspection:

-In most areas, there are more than a few choices when it comes to scheduling a PPI, but not all of them are best for every vehicle:
+In most areas, there are more than a few choices when it comes to scheduling a pre purchase car inspection, but not all of them are best for every vehicle:

 - Local Dealership – Though they are likely one of the more expensive options available, the local dealer can validate any remaining warranties and can perform nearly any maintenance that is needed on the spot.
 Since they are generally larger and more well-established than other shops in the area, dealerships have newer and more advanced tools and technologies on hand to help determine if your dream car has been wrecked or repaired poorly.

-- Independent Garage – One of the most common ways to get a PPI is through a local garage or repair shop.
+- Independent Garage – One of the most common ways to get a pre purchase car inspection is through a local garage or repair shop.
 The technicians there are usually just as knowledgeable as those at the local dealer, and pricing for many services is slightly lower at a local shop.
 Many garages also specialize in brands or types of vehicles, like European cars, and can offer a level of expertise and experience that many dealerships can’t touch.

 - Friend or Family – We all know someone who “knows cars”, but they might not know them well enough to tell if one is worth buying or running away from.
 If you do happen to have a person you trust to steer you in the right direction, a friend or family member with more than a basic level of automotive knowledge can prove to be a decent compromise between an all-out inspection at a dealership and buying blindly.